iogf/shiva/README.md

 will be implemented yet.
 There is a ticket_app/management/commands/run_expiration command to check ticket expiration.
 You could run it with a cron job.

+There is a mechanism of reporting tickets, when a ticket is reported then an E-mail is sent to all django site admins.

 ~~~python